RosettaCommons/documentation/application_documentation/docking-protocol.md

 -   For perturbation runs, generate at least 1,000 decoys.
 For global runs, generate between 10,000 and 100,000 (we know this requires a lot of cpu time and disk space).

+-   If the interface score doesn't show up in the scorefile and you want to add it, you can use the flag ```-score:docking_interface_score 1 ```

 Constraints
 ===========